ShikherVerma/tic-tac-toe/README.md

-# tic-tac-to
+# tic-tac-toe
-this is a python program which uses minmax algorithm to play tic tac toe
+this is a python program which uses minmax algorithm to play tic tac toe which uses min max algorithm to compute next move